 SAM.GOV ALERT: For your SAM.gov registration, you must submit a notarized letter appointing the authorized Entity Administrator.
-The review process changed for the Federal Assistance community on June 11, 2018.
+The review process changed for the

+Federal Assistance community on June 11, 2018.

 In accordance with the Federal Government's efforts to reduce reporting burden for recipients of federal financial assistance, the general certification and representation requirements contained in the Standard Form 424B (SF-424B) - Assurances - Non-Construction Programs, and the Standard Form 424D (SF-424D) - Assurances - Construction Programs, have been standardized federal-wide.
-Effective January 1, 2020, the updated common certification and representation requirements will be stored and maintained within SAM.
-Organizations or individuals applying for federal financial assistance as of January 1, 2020, must validate the federally required common certifications and representations annually through SAM located at SAM.gov.
+Effective January 1, 2020, the forms themselves are no longer part of HRSA's application packages and the updated common certification and representation requirements will be stored and maintained within SAM.
+Organizations or individuals applying for federal financial assistance as of January 1, 2020, must validate the federally required common certifications annually through SAM located at SAM.gov.